 The optimum depth of a bird bath is 1-3 inches deep.
 Water that is any deeper can be too awkward for even the largest backyard birds to bathe, and very small birds wouldn't be able to use the bath except at the very edge if the water level is high enough to reach.
 A very deep bath can also be hazardous, and birds may drown in a deep basin.
 Adding a shallow dish in the center of the bath or using rocks to adjust the depth can make a deeper bath more accessible to all backyard birds.

 MYTH: Dirty Baths Are Okay Since Birds Drink From Dirty Puddles Anyway

 A dirty bird bath is hazardous to any birds that drink from it.
-Stagnant, contaminated water can harbor unhealthy concentrations of bacteria that cause avian diseases.
+Stagnant, contaminated water can harbor unhealthy concentrations of bacteria from feces or shed feathers that cause avian diseases.
 Mosquitoes that may carry other diseases dangerous to both humans and birds can also breed in a dirty bird bath.
-A filthy bath may also smell, which could attract predators and other unwelcome guests to the backyard.
+A filthy bath may also smell, which could attract predators and other unwelcome guests to the yard.

 07 of 08